A well-kept secret amongst enthusiastic drinkers, these hidden bars in Singapore are actually not that hard to find if you know where to look!

 The Spiffy Dapper

-Inspired by 1920s speakeasy bars (Great Gatsby themed parties, anyone?), the old-world charm here is unpretentious; a real diamond in the rough.
-Spiffy Dapper is situated on the second floor of an undisclosed shophouse on Amoy Street – we had trouble finding it despite having directions!
-Cocktails range from classics and fun mixes alike and start from $18.
+Inspired by 1920s speakeasy bars (Great Gatsby themed parties, anyone?), this place is a real diamond in the rough.
+With unpretentious old world charm, Spiffy Dapper is situated on the second floor of an undisclosed shophouse on Amoy Street – we had trouble finding it despite having directions!
+Cocktails range from classics to fun mixes.

 The Spiffy Dapper, 73 Amoy Street, Singapore 069892